smatechnologies/ibm-i-agent-docs/docs/operations/tips.md

 ## IBM i LSAM Configuration

-All of the instructions for adding LSAM Message Management Parameters, Capture Rules and Response Rules are provided in the **IBM i LSAM** online help.
+All of the instructions for adding LSAM Message Management Parameters, Capture Rules and Response Rules are provided in the **IBM i LSAM** documentation.

 Here is an example of how the QSYSOPR message queue might look after a job is stuck and the Navigator Monitor has triggered the event message: